 First-time visitors are understandably confused when they only find one natural bridge on Natural Bridges State Beach.
 Unfortunately, the two other natural arches have been lost to the sands of time.

 Since there’s only one natural bridge left standing, park officials no longer allow visitors to get too close.
-You can, however, take plenty of lovely pictures by this geological wonder.
+You can, however, take plenty of lovely pictures of this geological wonder.

 Take A Tide Pool Tour